 - How will the district ensure the mental health and well-being/promote self-care for staff?

-- How will the district ensure that school counselors are only being asked to do what they are trained for?
-(Example: school counselors may do short term counseling or small group counseling but should NOT be doing long-term counseling.)
+- How will the district ensure that school counselors are only being asked to do what they are trained to do (i.e. school counselors may provide short-term counseling or small-group counseling but should NOT be doing long-term counseling)?

 - How will counseling and/or psychological first aid be provided for those that need it?

-- How is the district ensuring that ALL STAFF (certified and classified staff) are prepared to be aware of students social and emotional well-being?
+- How is the district ensuring that ALL STAFF (certified and classified staff) are prepared to be aware of students social-emotional well-being?